Speaking of cute, there's this new kid at school... Sara:

 - Veronica's role in more than one chapter Franken Fran, due to Fran desiring her to socialize and the like.
 It doesn't have a high success rate at finding normalcy.

-- Autonomously Thinking Fixed Artillery-san from Assassination Classroom.
+- Autonomously Thinking Fixed Artillery-san and Itona Horibe from Assassination Classroom.
+The latter has yet to take a part in a single lesson.

 - Haruka Kotoura, the main character of Kotoura-san, does this as an attempt to change her cutie-breaking environment.
 It works.